Big decisions needed on green growth as UK lags behind rivals – CBI chief

 Tony Danker will urge the Government not to shy away from hard decisions.

-The UK is lagging behind international rivals on green growth, the chief of the Confederation of British Industry will warn, as he urges the Government to take “big decisions” to boost the economy.
+The UK is lagging behind international rivals on green growth, the chief of the Confederation of British Industry has warned, as he urged the Government to take “big decisions” to boost the economy.

-Tony Danker will call on Chancellor Jeremy Hunt not to “shy away from the hard decisions that can reverse the UK’s trajectory” of falling investment in his spring budget.
+Tony Danker called on Chancellor Jeremy Hunt not to “shy away from the hard decisions that can reverse the UK’s trajectory” of falling investment in his spring budget.

-In a speech at University College London on Monday, the CBI director general is expected to say: “Growth still matters.
+In a speech at University College London, the CBI director general said: “Growth still matters.

 “The PM set out less than a year ago what is needed to transform our economy.
 The ideas are there.